marcosmoraleslee/Voice-of-Customer-Intelligence/README.md

 However, manually analyzing large volumes of reviews makes it difficult to identify recurring signals and translate them into useful business decisions.

-Customer Reviews Intelligence addresses this problem by providing a Streamlit application where users can **upload their own customer review dataset**, configure the relevant columns, and generate an AI-powered analysis.
+Voice of Customer Intelligence addresses this problem by providing a Streamlit application where users can **upload their own customer review dataset**, configure the relevant columns, and generate an AI-powered analysis.

 The application can: